anthonyec/website/cv.md

 ## Personal Projects
 ### [FindBot](/work/findbot)
-Finding specific project folders on my company server was really hard.
-So I created a Slack bot for my colleagues to locate and open project folders quickly.
+Finding specific project folders on my company server was hard.
+So I created a Slack bot for my colleagues to locate and open project folders.
 They use it all the time.

 It's made up of micro-service-esque Python and Node.js apps.
-These handle indexing all the project folders with ElasticSearch and providing a conversational chat interface with Botkit.
+These handle indexing all the project folders with ElasticSearch and provide a conversational chat interface with Botkit.

 ## Technical Skills
 ### Experience